NadAAaHH/Customer-segmentation/README.md

 &nbsp;
 # Model Development
-Since this is an **unsupervised clustering problem** , a K-means model will be developed for clustering.
+Since this is an **unsupervised clustering problem** , a K-means model was developed for the clustering.

 &nbsp;
 ### Evaluation